-Here you will write a formal lab report including any or all of the following: introduction, theory, hypothesis, raw data, presentation of error of each raw data measurement, data analysis, graphs, error analysis, discrepancy, Presentation of result with error for calculated quantities, specific conclusion and any 1D graphs, and general reflection (see webpage for more lab report details).
+Here you will write a formal lab report including any or all of the following: introduction, theory, hypothesis, raw data, presentation of error of each raw data measurement, data analysis, graphs, error analysis, discrepancy, presentation of result with error for calculated quantities, specific conclusion and any 1D graphs, and general reflection (see webpage for more lab report details).
 Your lab reports will be written in the lab and your lab notebooks will be graded.
 Lab notebooks stay in the lab.
 No extra time will be allowed to write the lab report; the report must be finished in class.
 Occasionally a problem is given as a supplement to lab work and is done in the lab notebook.

 There will be 8-10 labs.
 2 will be graded for content.
-4 will be graded for effort.
+2 will be graded for effort.
+You will not be told which ones will be graded before they are graded.
 There are no makeup labs.
-If you miss a lab that is graded for content, and it is excused (see below for definition of "excused"), then the instructor will choose the lab prior to the one being graded as a substitute lab to grade for you.
+If you miss a lab that is graded and it is excused (see below for definition of "excused"), then the instructor will choose the lab prior to the one being graded as a substitute lab to grade for you.
 If you miss a lab and it is not excused then your score for that lab is a zero.

 Lab Final: you will be given a lab final on the last lab day.
+You an use any equipment including a calculator.